wso2/docs-apk/en/docs/includes/create-apk-conf-api.md

 ## Step 3.
 Generate APK configuration file.

-You can start by providing your API schema file to the Configuration Service in  APK.
-This service generates an APK configuration file that includes important API metadata, rate limiting details, security settings, and other necessary information to generate the APK configuration file corresponding to your API Schema.
+This service generates an APK configuration file by providing your 3.x OpenAPI specification file.
+APK configuration file includes important API metadata, rate limiting details, security settings, and other necessary information about your API.

-Here, the definition can point to either an OpenAPI Specification file.
-The definition can be provided as a local file or as a URL containing a definition file.
+The OpenAPI specification file can be provided as a local file or as a URL containing a definition file.

 1. As a local file